 Typical symptoms include post-exertional fatigue, memory or concentration problems, muscle pain, joint pain, headaches, sore throat, painful swollen lymph nodes and sleep disturbance.
 Digestive symptoms such as bloating and bowel irregularities are also common.

-A statistic from a ‘2020Health’ report stated that:
+A statistic from a ‘2020 Health’ report stated that:

 The total cost to the UK economy of CFS in 2014/15 was at least £3.3 billion

-Gut Health And Chronic Fatigue
+Can Gut Issues Cause Chronic Fatigue Syndrome?

 Dysbiosis (imbalances in our gut bacteria) have been associated with CFS.
 This may contribute to low grade inflammation which has been associated with CFS.
 Previous causes of antibiotics, other medications such as PPI’s, a poor diet (high in sugar in low in vegetables and phytonutrients), chronic stress can call contribute to imbalances in our gut bacteria.